Castux/vtt/README.md

 ./lit install creationix/weblit
 ```

-You can now run the server with `./luvit main.lua`
+You can now run the server with `./luvit main.lua`.
+The web clients are currently hard coded to use the "test" room.